Matterhorn Bobsleds: The attraction

 The Matterhorn as seen from the Tomorrowland monorail station.

 The ride consists of two separate tracks that run roughly parallel to each other for much of the ride, intertwining and eventually deviating from each other at the loading areas.
 They are the Fantasyland track and Tomorrowland track, named for the side of the mountains where their loading lines begin.
 The vehicles originally held up to four passengers each, seated single-file.
 After the 1978 upgrade, the individual vehicles were joined into pairs, with lap seating increasing the capacity per train to eight.
 In 2012, the cars were replaced with new vehicles as part of a six-month ride closure, and it currently features two cars paired together with three single-file seats per car.
-The safety restraints consist of a car seat belt.
+The safety restraints consist of a lap seat belt.
 There are hand grips inside the cars, but there are no longer hand grips on the outside of the bobsled.
 Padding in the car is limited, and the winding track has many sharp turns, leading to a bone-shaking ride, reminiscent of an actual bobsled.

 There is one lift hill on each track.
 Bobsleds ascend parallel to each other at the start of the ride, climbing past walls featuring snow-like special effects.
 The top of this lift hill constitutes the highest point of the ride itself, though the mountain continues upward for several more stories.
 The rest of the ride is a mostly unpowered coast through the Matterhorn's many caverns and passageways.

 The splash-down pools at the end of each track serve dual purposes.
 They not only cool off the braking pads mounted on the underside of the bobsleds, but the impact into the water itself acts as a braking mechanism.
 Because of their constant exposure to water, the fiberglass bodies are regularly waxed.